sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 - Path: A sequence of vertices with edges between them.
 - Cycle: A path where the first and last vertex are the same and no other vertex is repeated.
 - Loop: An edge that connects a vertex to itself.
-- Degree: The number of edges incident to a vertex (for undirected graphs).

 - Weighted Graph: A graph where each edge has an associated weight or cost.

+- Degree of a vertex is the number of edges incident to that vertex (for undirected graphs).
-- Out-Degree: The number of outgoing edges from a vertex in a directed graph.
+- Out-Degree: The number of outgoing edges from a vertex in a directed graph. ( nomber of edges for which vertex is tail)
-- In-Degree: The number of incoming edges to a vertex in a directed graph.
+- In-Degree: The number of incoming edges to a vertex in a directed graph. (number of degree for which vertex is head)

 ____